 If any employee has questions about any section of this Code, he or she should direct all questions to the Compliance Officer of Georgian Airways.

-The Company shall through the Compliance Officer ensure that the agents, representatives and consultants of the Company are acknowledged with this document and that the respective provisions are reflected in the contracts made between the Company and such persons, including employment contracts, agency contracts, service contracts, consultancy contracts etc and/or by making reference hereto.
+The Company shall through the Compliance Officer ensure that Business Associates of the Company are acknowledged with this document and that the respective provisions are reflected in the contracts made between the Company and such persons, including employment contracts, agency contracts, service contracts, consultancy contracts etc and/or by making reference hereto.